Market Research Analyst

 Career Growth

-According to the Bureau of Labor Statistics (BLS), public relations specialists can expect to see 6 percent job growth through 2024, a rate that is as fast as the average for all occupations.
+According to the Bureau of Labor Statistics (BLS), public relations specialists can expect to see six percent job growth through 2032, a rate that is as fast as the average for all occupations.
 Because community outreach and public perception continue to be important components for success, organizations of all types rely on public relations specialists to craft their image.
 With the rise of social media and widespread smartphone use, this has only become more clear.
 Information posted on the Internet can quickly sway public opinion, and public relations specialists are responsible for keeping such situations in check.

 An increase in online media outlets will contribute to continued growth in public relations because organizations need to “appeal to consumers and the public in new ways,” the BLS explains.
 Public relations specialists are a key asset to companies as they navigate such new media channels effectively.